 - local police department

-To find out more about what to do if you suspect a child or youth is being abused, neglected or sexually exploited, see Find supports for child abuse, neglect and sexual exploitation.
+Find out more about Find supports for child abuse, neglect and sexual exploitation.

 - For parents: Sexual exploitation – What every parent needs to know (PDF, 2.4 MB)

 - For professionals: Protection of sexually exploited children (PDF, 5.3 MB)

 People with developmental disabilities are often at greater risk of being abused or taken advantage of by others.
 Abuse is when someone does something that harms or may harm you or others.